*As an Amazon Associate I earn from qualifying purchases.

 Wondering whether this soft-top longboard has what it takes to cruise or shred atop Mother Nature’s belly?In this Catch Surf Odysea Log review, we’re going to dive into the pros and cons to help you make the best buying decision.

 The Odysea Log is part of Catch Surf’s Odysea collection.

-A group of soft-tops designed to change the way people think about foam boards.
+A group of soft-tops designed to change the way people think about foam surfboards.

 And they’re changing minds alright.

 With sponsors like Kalani Robb, Jamie O’Brien, and more, these boards are taking main stage as the go-to soft board on the market.

 One of the greatest aspects of the Odysea Log is that you are going to find a size that is perfect for you and for any swell.
 Ranging from six feet to nine feet, here are the four different size dimensions:

 - 6' by 22” by 3.125”